Day in the Life Videos

 A Day in the Life Video Makes a Dramatic Impact

 A video account of your client's injuries and day to day struggles provides persuasive evidence that can considerably increase the monetary damages awarded.
 It is an honest representation of the facts told in a visual and effective manner to document the effects of a personal injury.
-The use of photographs and video in a courtroom has become routine; however, the quality and content of the evidence are key factors in the effectiveness of a one day in the life video.
+The use of photographs and video in a courtroom has become routine; however, the quality and content of the evidence are key factors in the effectiveness of a day in the life legal video for personal injury cases.

 A Day in the Life Video Project